 - Any dog which has been declared a “potentially dangerous dog” as defined by California State Law during any legal hearing process.

 “Animal services manner” means the animal services manager of the county or his or her duly authorized representative.

 - Any animal which has once actively pursued, attacked, bitten, or otherwise caused a less severe injury than a “substantial injury” (as defined in this section), to another person engaged in a lawful activity.

 - Any animal which has once attacked, bitten, or otherwise caused a less severe injury than a “substantial injury” (as defined in this section), to another animal.

-- Any animal which is found actively pursuing livestock, poultry, dogs, cats or animals as defined in Ordinance 534.
+- Any animal which is found actively pursuing livestock, poultry, dogs, cats, or animals as defined in Ordinance 534.

-"Substantial injury" means a substantial impairment of the physical condition of a person or animal which requires professional medical treatment, including, but not limited to, loss of consciousness; concussion; bone fracture; protracted loss or impairment of function of any bodily member or organ; muscle tears, disfiguring lacerations, punctures, or a wound requiring multiple sutures; or any injury requiring corrective or cosmetic surgery.
+“Substantial injury” means substantial impairment of the physical condition of a person or animal which requires professional medical treatment, including, but not limited to, loss of consciousness; concussion; bone fracture; protracted loss or impairment of the function of any bodily member or organ; muscle tears, disfiguring lacerations, punctures, or a wound requiring multiple sutures; or any injury requiring corrective or cosmetic surgery.